New section

 If you have good credit, you may be able to refinance your existing federal student loans into a private loan.
 Before doing that, it’s important to understand the full impact of making this permanent change to your loans.

-- November 22, 2022
+- November 25, 2024

-If you have federal student loan debt, the good news is that you get to choose how to pay it back, and it takes only two simple steps to pick the best plan for you.
+If you have federal student loan debt, the good news is you get to choose how to pay it back, and it takes only two simple steps to pick the best plan for you.

-- September 27, 2023
+- December 26, 2023

 If you borrowed federal student loans, loan repayment may be just around the corner – either after your 6-month grace period is over or after residency.
 Fortunately, you have options, so select the repayment plan that works best for you and meets your financial goals.

-- September 11, 2023
+- December 26, 2023

-Federal student loan payments are postponed during periods of grace, deferment and/or forbearance.
+Federal student loan payments are postponed during periods of grace, deferment, and/or forbearance.

-- September 25, 2023
+- November 25, 2024

 Direct Loans are federal education loans with fixed interest rates and flexible repayment terms.
 Borrowers should consider maximizing Direct Loan options before borrowing other loans with higher interest rates, fees and/or possibly more stringent terms and conditions.
 Direct Loans are available to student borrowers through the federal government.